 Registration and incorporation of a company

-The creation of a company is intended by the promoters or founders to fulfil certain statutory requirements that result in a company coming into existence, that the company is formed by its conclave, that is, the act of amalgamation comes only after the Registration of the company.
+The creation of a company or to incorporate a company is intended by the promoters or founders to fulfill certain statutory requirements that result in a company coming into existence, that the company is formed by its conclave, that is, the act of amalgamation comes only after the Registration of the company.
 The following procedure is adopted to amalgamate the company –

 1. Preliminary proceedings

 2. Submission of required documents to the Registrar

 Initial proceedings: – In order to amalgamate a registered company, the promoters of the company take necessary actions for amalgamation.
 The initial proceedings include the following –